-- from 1 July to 1 September 2020, the Board composed of five Directors, of which two were Independent Directors; and - from 1 September 2020 (being the date of Mr Clement's appointment), the Board composed of six Directors, of which three were Independent Directors.
+- from 1 July to 19 November 2021, the Board composed of seven Directors, of which three were Independent Directors: and - from 19 November 2021 (being the date of Mr de Nys retirement), the Board composed of six Directors, of which three were Independent Directors.

-After the reporting period, on 1 July 2021 the Board appointed Mr Nigel Burgess as a director.
-Mr Burgess is not considered to be an independent director (see section 2.4).
-As such the Board is currently composed of seven Directors, of which three are Independent Directors.
-The Chairman of the Board is an Independent Director and the role of Chairman and CEO are performed by different individuals.
+After the reporting period, on 1 July 2022, Mr Chris Hodge retired from the role of Managing Director/CEO and the Board appointed Mr Richard Beament to the role.
+Mr Beament is not considered to be an independent director (see section 2.4).
+The Chairman of the Board is an Independent Director, and the role of Chairman and CEO are performed by different individuals.